microsoft/reactxp/docs/docs/apis/popup.md

     // default behavior, in which case the popup must be dismissed explicitly. preventDismissOnPress?: boolean;

+    // The popup may be left in the DOM after it's dismissed.
+This is a performance optimization to
+    // make the popup appear faster when it's shown again, intended for popups that tend to be shown
+    // repeatedly.
+Note that this is only a hint, popups cannot be force-cached. cacheable?: boolean;

     // Android & iOS only.
     // The id of the root view this popup is associated with.
     // Defaults to the view set by UserInterface.setMainView();